pinax/django-user-accounts/docs/templates.rst

 **account/password_reset_token_fail.html**

 A template to inform the user that he is not allowed to change the password, because the authentication token is wrong.
+The template has the following
+context:

+``url``
+    The url to request a new reset token.

 Account Settings
 ----------------